FANTASTIC HACIENDA SAN FILEMON – LUXURIOUS WORKING LIME AND AVOCADO RANCH (YPS-02-0014)

 - Gas storage provides fuel for over ten days of operation

 - 5 HP submersible pump (2015) for the water for the main house

 - 5 HP submersible pump (2013) for irrigation

 - Approx. 5,000 Limon Persia (lime) trees

 - Approx. 5 hectares with mixed trees: orange (sweet and sour), coconut, sapote, various other fruit

-- Approx. 5 hectares pasture divided into four fenced sections suitably for horses and complete with a corral, water, and lighting
+- Approx. 5 hectares of pasture divided into four fenced sections suitable for horses and complete with a corral, water, and lighting

 - Completely fenced with a cleared path around the fence

 - Professionally surveyed, all boundary points are permanently marked